nextcloud/documentation/admin_manual/installation/nginx_owncloud_9x.rst

 =================================================
-Nginx Configuration for the ownCloud 9.x Branches
+Nginx Configuration for the Nextcloud 9.x Branches
 =================================================

-The following configuration should be used when ownCloud is placed in the webroot of your Nginx installation.
+The following configuration should be used when Nextcloud is placed in the webroot of your Nginx installation.
 Be careful about line breaks if you copy the examples, as long lines may be broken for page formatting.